Vrå railway station: History

 The station opened in 1871 as the branch from Nørresundby to Frederikshavn of the new Vendsyssel Line opened on 16 August 1871.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge, the Vendsyssel line was connected with Aalborg station, the Randers-Aalborg railway line and the rest of the Danish rail network.

 Today, the station is closed but continues as a halt.

 In 2017, the regional rail services on the Vendsyssel Line were transferred from the national railway company DSB to the regional railway company Nordjyske Jernbaner.

 Architecture

 The station building is designed by the Danish architect Niels Peder Christian Holsøe, head architect of the Danish State Railways.

 Operations

 The train services are operated by the railway company Nordjyske Jernbaner which runs frequent regional train services to Aalborg and Frederikshavn.

+The direct InterCity service from the station to Copenhagen operated by the national railway company DSB ceased in 2019.